skylight-hq/microconsulting-platform-proposal/README.md

 ### 2.4 Method of approach

-Our proposed approach is designed to increase the government's probability of project success by featuring the following key elements, which are detailed in the sections that follow:
+Our proposed approach is designed to increase the government’s probability of project success by featuring the following key elements, which are detailed in the sections that follow:

 * Modern digital delivery practices
 * Cross-functional team